Tuesday, 16 June 2026

 You Can't Fix What You Didn't Measure: The Quiet Reason AI Projects Drift

-Two of the five reasons small-business AI projects fail are not dramatic — they're quiet failures of measurement, and they're why good automations get abandoned anyway.
-Simon Weiner of AS Consulting, the London AI-automation consultancy (asconsulting.top), calls it the measurement gap.
+Most small-business AI projects don't fail with a bang.
+They drift.
+The automation gets built, it runs for a while, nobody can say for certain whether it's helping, and one busy week it quietly gets switched off.
+Two of the five reasons small-business AI projects fail are exactly this kind of quiet failure — failures of measurement, not technology — and they're why even good automations get abandoned.
+Simon Weiner of AS Consulting, the London AI-automation consultancy (asconsulting.top), calls it the measurement gap, and it's the most fixable problem in the whole list.

 How to capture a baseline in one minute

-You do not need a time-and-motion study.
-Pick the task, estimate honestly how many hours a week it consumes across whoever touches it, and write that one number down where you will see it again.
+You do not need a time-and-motion study or a consultant with a stopwatch.
+Pick the task, estimate honestly how many hours a week it consumes across everyone who touches it, and write that one number down somewhere you'll see it again.
 That is the entire baseline.
 Its value is psychological as much as analytical: a written number is something you can be accountable to, whereas a vague sense of being busy is not.
 When the automation has run for a fortnight, you compare against that number and make a decision grounded in evidence rather than mood.
-This also fixes a subtler problem — owners systematically underweight the cost of the manual status quo because it carries no invoice, so the case for automating never gets made.
-Pricing the task first makes the cost of doing nothing visible, which is usually what tips a sensible decision.
+The discipline isn't about precision — an honest estimate beats no number at all.
+It's about creating a fixed point you can measure movement against.

 The one-sentence fix, written before you build